Sampling and Reconstructing Angular Domains with Uniform Arrays: Practical Applications of SARA

 \subsection{Omni-directional transmitter and directional receiver}

-Assuming that the scenario is already illuminated by another device, a receiver \gls{ULA}'s task is to determine the \gls{LAD} response.
-By sequentially scanning a finite set of angles, we want to reconstruct the \gls{LAD} response by up-sampling the finite scan by a factor $U$.
-In this case, one can apply either \gls{LR} or \gls{AR} of Theorems \ref{theo:LR} and \ref{theo:AR}, respectively.
-The angles to be scanned are
+Assuming that the scenario is already illuminated by another device, we want to reconstruct the \gls{LAD} response by up-sampling a finite angular scan by a factor $U$.
+The reconstruction procedure to get the reconstructed (non-auxiliary) \gls{LAD} response $\mathbf{r}$ is sketched in Algorithm \ref{alg:OnlyReceiverReconstruction}.
+In particular, to obtain the \gls{LAD} response without the auxiliary \gls{AAL} translation, one can apply~\eqref{eq:RxBeamformerShifted} to its available samples $\mathbf{\overline{l}}$, obtaining the sampled auxiliary response.
+Then, the auxiliary response can be reconstructed with Theorems~\ref{theo:circular}, \ref{theo:LR}, or \ref{theo:AR}, and then~\eqref{eq:RxBeamformerShifted} can be inverted to get the desired reconstructed \gls{LAD} response.
+The \gls{LAD} to be scanned are

-The reconstruction procedure is sketched in Algorithm \ref{alg:OnlyReceiverReconstruction}.
-In case of hybrid beamforming, one could leverage the available $C$ digital chains, each focusing on a different angle at the same time.
-Therefore, the number of acquisitions in time reduces from $N$ to $\left \lceil N/C \right \rceil$.